zbentley/bash-tricks/README.md

 This repository contains things useful for someone programming [Bash](https://tiswww.case.edu/php/chet/bash/bash-intro.html) at scale.
 "Bash at scale" and "Bash codebase" are phrases that I have the unfortunate privilege of uttering (unironically) daily.

-This repository will eventually contain snippets of production-ready Bash code* that I and my colleagues have found useful.
+This repository will eventually contain snippets of production-ready Bash code (shit, there's another one that'll go on my gravestone...) that I and my colleagues have found useful.

 # Organizatiion